What Is The Prime Factorization Of 7

 Remember that prime factorization is not just an abstract concept; it has practical applications in various fields.
 Understanding its significance can motivate you to learn more about it and appreciate its importance.

-For example, knowing that prime factorization is used in cryptography can make the topic more interesting and relevant.
+To give you an idea, knowing that prime factorization is used in cryptography can make the topic more interesting and relevant.
 Similarly, understanding how it is used in simplifying fractions and finding the GCD and LCM of numbers can help you see its practical value.

 Seek Help When Needed